 -Jacqueline Bryant Tuck ’05

-W&M's most romantic moment happened at Crim Dell bridge in 1987 when Keith Reagan asked Lisa Stone to marry her on the bridge in a suit of armor with a white horse standing by.
+W&M's most romantic moment happened at Crim Dell bridge in 1987 when Keith Reagan asked Lisa Stone to marry him on the bridge in a suit of armor with a white horse standing by.
 Because their first kiss was on Crim Dell, Keith knew she would say yes.
 Because all undergraduates know, "if you kiss on Crim Dell bridge, you will get married."

 -Keith Reagan ’88